 Specifies the default line styles for the selected annotation.
-Click ${\cal J}$ to change
+Click $\sqrt{3}$ to change the outline style details.
+You can also choose to inherit, override, or harden this setting.

 Specifies the default outline styles for the selected annotation.
 Click to change the outline style details.
 You can also choose to inherit, override, or harden this setting.